tc39/proposal-ses/README.md

 rather an unnamed intrinsic.
 Upcoming evaluators are likely to include `AsyncFunction` and `AsyncGeneratorFunction`.
 These are likely to be specified as unnamed instrinsics as well.
-For all of these, the above name-based overriding of SES vs proto-SES is irrelevant, and probably not needed anyway.
+For all of these, the above name-based overriding of SES vs proto-SES is irrelevant and probably not needed anyway.

-Because the proto SES realm is transitively immutable and authority-free, we can safely share it between JS programs that are otherwise fully isolated.
-This sharing gives them access to shared objects and shared identities, but no ability to communicate with each other or to affect any state outside themselves they are not explicitly given access to.
-We can even share it between origins and between threads, since specification-immutability makes implementation-thread-safety straightforward.

 Because code within a SES realm is unable to cause any affects outside itself is it not given explicit access to, i.e., it is fully confined,